TL;DR — Key Takeaway

 TikTok's algorithm is the most generous for new accounts — even a small restaurant with zero followers can get 50K+ views on a single video if it hits.
 Focus on trending audio, satisfying food prep videos, and quick behind-the-scenes clips.
 You don't need to be polished here; authenticity performs better.

-“The restaurants that win on social media aren't the ones with the biggest budgets — they're the ones that post consistently and make their food look as good on screen as it tastes on the plate.”
+“The restaurants that succeed on social media aren't necessarily the ones with the biggest budgets — they're the ones that post consistently and make their food look as good on screen as it tastes on the plate.”

 Organic social builds your brand, but paid ads drive immediate action.
 If you have a slow Tuesday or a new lunch menu that's not getting traction, a $20–$50 targeted ad on Instagram or Facebook can put your food in front of thousands of local diners who've never heard of you.